 - March 2019: Transmittal of the Community Agenda to the Department of Community Affairs for review and approval by the Heart of Georgia Altamaha Regional Board

-- April 2019: Community Agenda under review by Department of Community Affairs
+- April 2019: Community Agenda under review by the Department of Community Affairs

 - June 20, 2019: Public hearing and final adoption of the Heart of Georgia Altamaha Regional Plan